 For enabling and managing access, this equates to a massive commitment of time from IT.
 However, the larger consideration here is when employees are offboarded.
 IT must first figure out which applications users were given access to when they started, then what access they may have gained throughout their tenure and finally what other applications do they have access to that IT may not even know of – also known as Shadow IT.
 When this is an amicable parting of ways, it’s more of an annoyance, but when it’s a sensitive or negative offboarding, this can present huge business risk if not done quickly and accurately.

 Evolve IP has been working diligently to address the access management needs of businesses while enabling mobility, security.
-Evolve IP Workspaces include:
+Evolve IP Virtual Desktops include:

 - Active Directory Integration – Control access to legacy and SaaS applications through AD

 - Multi-factor Authentication – Increase security posture requiring a second form of authentication